As a home seller, when it comes to choosing an agent, is the BIGGEST necessarily the BEST agent for you?

-When it comes to buyers, as we point out in The Common Sense Approach to Sell Real Estate the number of salespeople is totally unrelated to the number of buyers in the market.
+When it comes to buyers, as we point out in How To Keep The Most From The Sale Of Your Property the number of salespeople is totally unrelated to the number of buyers in the market.
 Bottom line, buyers are attracted to your property not the individual agent or office – meaning every office has exactly the same number of potential buyers for your home.

 It could even be argued that with traditional agents, more salespeople can result in less buyers viewing your property.
 After all, as you know, they work on commission-only.
 Effectively competing against each other for the same pay.
 This makes it difficult to work together for the benefit of you, the client.
 Considering this, if we worked this way – would we really be a team or a bunch of individuals fighting for survival?
 The reality is, in commission-only land, if one of the other so-called team members matches the buyer to the property, the listing agent only gets half as much commission as when they match the buyer themselves.
 Based on the maxim “what gets rewarded gets done”… I wonder what type of behaviour this encourages?